 The PS Series begins with a Portrait of yourSelf.
 The presenter shares who they are, their family, interests and hobbies in whatever visual manner they choose.
 Students have made collages, videos, scrapbooks, games, puzzles and much more.

-The second stage of the PS Series is a Personal Soundtrack.
+The second stage of the PS Series was originally called a Personal Soundtrack.
 Students share a nostalgic song, one related to their identity and one that is an anthem or theme song- to pick them up and inspire them.
 This was the inspiration for the Personal Playlist Podcast (P3).
 Now, this project is a P3 of its own- The Personal Playlist Project.

 Students experience weekly Friday Photo. where they go through four stages to analysing a photograph.
 This culminating task is also the third part of this Tri-BOB.
 After several months of this teacher-led experience, students are ready to take their own photographs and lead the decoding of that meaningful text.